-Most importantly, the Beach House at Seafoam Campground was beside the RV Park where my parents had forged deep and lasting friendships.
+Most importantly, the Beach House at Seafoam Campground was beside the RV Park where my parents camped out, forging deep and lasting friendships.
 Over the years, they watched friends’ children grow and begin their own families, a surrogate family complete with grandchildren.

 Staying here provided nearness to dear friends and family, enabling us to visit and host guests.
 It was great for us to finally meet everyone!